What Is Whole Life Insurance, and Do You Need It?

 Whole life insurance premiums

-Your insurance company may also offer a modified premium schedule, where required payments start low and increase after a set number of years.
+Your insurance company might also offer a modified premium schedule, where required payments start low and increase after a set number of years.

 Whole life insurance costs